lenincompres/DOM.js/README.md

 customElements.define('custom-element', CustomElement);
 ```

 This allows you to use **<custom-button></custom-button>** in your HTML.
-DOM.js enables simple, modular component design that can be extended further with [Binds](https://github.com/lenincompres/DOM.js/blob/main/README.md#extending-the-htmlelement-class) for more advanced functionality.
+BareDOM enables simple, modular structures by extending native elements.
 ---

-## Styling Elements with DOM.js
+## Styling Elements with BareDOM

 ### Style Attribute